A better world through math.

 War: Iranian Troops Killed vs American Troops Killed - Military Deaths (Infographic)

-• There have been no Americans killed by Iran in the US.
+There have been zero Americans killed by Iran in the US.

-• 4,474 Americans were killed in Iraq.
-There are many unsourced claims from the Pentagon and the American media that Iran has been providing weapons to insurgents in Iraq.
-However, no evidence has been presented proving citizens of Iran, let alone the Iranian government is culpable for these deaths.
+4,474 Americans were killed in Iraq.
+The Pentagon and American media claim Iran provided weapons to Iraqi insurgents.
+However, no evidence has been presented proving Iranian citizens, let alone the Iranian government, are responsible for these deaths.

-• October 23, 1983, Beirut, Lebanon.
-A truck loaded with a bomb crashed into the lobby of the U.S. Marines headquarters in Beirut, killing 241 soldiers and wounding 81.
-Some analysts believe the Islamic Republic of Iran was heavily involved and that a major factor leading it to participate in the attacks on the barracks was America’s support for Iraq in the Iran-Iraq War and its extending of $2.5 billion in trade credit to Iraq while halting the shipments of arms to Iran.
-However, in 2001, former Secretary of Defense at the time of the bombing, Caspar Weinberger, stated: “But we still do not have the actual knowledge of who did the bombing of the Marine barracks at the Beirut Airport, and we certainly didn’t then.”
+On October 23, 1983, a truck bomb crashed into the U.S. Marines headquarters in Beirut, Lebanon, killing 241 soldiers.
+Some analysts believe Iran was involved and that a major factor was America's support for Iraq in the Iran-Iraq War, including extending $2.5 billion in trade credit to Iraq while halting arms shipments to Iran.
+However, in 2001, Caspar Weinberger, Secretary of Defense at the time of the bombing, stated: "But we still do not have the actual knowledge of who did the bombing of the Marine barracks at the Beirut Airport, and we certainly didn't then."

 Rumsfeld and Saddam Shaking Hands